Music Subject Leader Planning Statement

 Every child has the right to relax, play and join in a wide range of cultural and artistic activities.

-Our vision is that through music lessons:
+Our Vision is that through music lessons:

 Music is a unique way of communicating that can inspire and motivate children.
 It is a vehicle for personal expression, and it can play an important role in the personal development of people.
 Music reflects the culture and society that we live in, and so the teaching and learning of music enables children to learn more about the world we live in.
 Music plays an important role in helping children to feel like part of a community.
-We provide opportunities for all children to create, play, perform, and enjoy music, to develop the skills, to appreciate a wide variety of musical forms, and begin to make judgements about the quality of music.
+We provide opportunities for all children to create, play, perform, and enjoy music, to develop the skills, to appreciate a wide variety of musical forms, and begin to make judgements about the quality of music

-What makes our Music curriculum great?
+What makes our Music curriculum exceptional?

-1. It is underpinned by aims, values & purpose e.g. Article 29 UN Convention of Rights of the Child: Education must develop every child’s personality, talents and abilities to the full.
+e.g. Article 29 UN Convention of Rights of the Child: Education must develop every child’s personality, talents and abilities to the full.
 It must encourage the child’s respect for human rights, as well as respect for their parents, their own and other cultures, and the environment.

 2. It develops the whole person – knowledge, skills, understanding & attitudes.

-Allows for cultural expression Children learn new skills – singing, instruments, notation, listening Music creates a positive mood It is community-building when shared |
+Children learn new skills – singing, instruments, notation, listening

 3. It is broad and balanced.

-Classical music Popular music Ethnic tunes Performances EYFS learn to listen (wide variety music)
+EYFS learn to listen (wide variety music)

 4. There is clear progression in subject knowledge and skills.